cloudera/hue/tools/docker/hue/README.md

 #### Configuration

-By default the Hue container is using [``tools/docker/hue/conf/z-defaults.ini``](/tools/docker/hue/conf/z-defaults.ini) on top of [``desktop/conf/hue.ini``](/desktop/conf/hue.ini) which assumes localhost for all the data services and uses and embedded sqlite database that often errors.
+By default the Hue container is using [``tools/docker/hue/conf/z-defaults.ini``](/tools/docker/hue/conf/z-defaults.ini) on top of [``desktop/conf/hue.ini``](/desktop/conf/hue.ini) which assumes localhost for all the data services and uses and embedded sqlite database that will error out.

 The default ini is used for configuration at the image build time (e.g. which apps to always disable or certain settings like [banner customization](http://gethue.com/add-a-top-banner-to-hue/)).

-In order to configure Hue at runtime and for example point to external services, use the simplified ini [``hue.ini``](/tools/docker/hue/hue.ini), edit the values before starting it via:
+In order to be useful, configure Hue at runtime to point to external services.
+The simplified ini [``hue.ini``](/tools/docker/hue/hue.ini) can be edited before starting Hue via:

 ```
 docker run -it -p 8888:8888 -v $PWD/tools/docker/hue/hue.ini:/usr/share/hue/desktop/conf/z-hue.ini gethue/hue